OlivierSohn/hamazed/README.md

 # Backlog

+- when lose, do not stop animations, stop only move.
 - make laser ray render persist until next motion step.
 - do not count duplicate laser shots in same motion step.
 - make destroy animations in the background with a faster refresh rate than the rest: